tkgaolol/Tashan-Isaac-Sim/README.md

 2. Q: How to add tactile sensors to my own model?<br>
 A: First import the tactile sensor module's USD file into your model.
 Remember the prim_path, Add the path to the range_paths and _touch variables in the ts.sensor.tactile/ts_tactile_extension_python/scenario.py file.

+3. Q: After enabling the extension and clicking LOAD, a "RuntimeError: Failed to find Rerun Viewer executable in PATH." error appears<br>
+A: This indicates incomplete visualization dependencies.
+Activate your conda environment and run pip install rerun-sdk==0.18.2, then restart the application.

 ## Contribution & Feedback